Koha-Community/kohadocs/source/lists.rst

 |image869|

--  The name is what will appear on the list of Lists
+-  The name is what will appear on the list of lists

 -  You can also choose how to sort the list

 -  Next decide if your list is going to be private or public

-   -  A Private List is managed by you and can be seen only by you (depending on your permissions settings below)
+   -  A private list is managed by you and can be seen only by you (depending on your permissions settings below)

-   -  A Public List can be seen by everybody, but managed only by you (depending on your permissions settings below)
+   -  A public list can be seen by everybody, but managed only by you (depending on your permissions settings below)

 -  Finally decide what your permissions will be on the list.
 You can allow